Wellesley Sales Dashboard

 5️⃣ Neighborhood Trends Are Incredibly Local

-• Hardy, Hills + Bates, and Dana Hall consistently produce the highest number of annual sales.
+• Hardy, Hills + Bates, and Dana Hall consistently produce some of the highest annual sales counts.

-• Cliff Estates, Wellesley Farms, and Country Club have fewer but higher-value transactions—these areas anchor Wellesley’s luxury market.
+• Cliff Estates, Wellesley Farms, and Country Club often have fewer transactions—but frequently at higher price points, anchoring the luxury narrative.

-Understanding these micro-trends helps buyers identify opportunity—and helps sellers price with confidence.
+Knowing these neighborhood-by-neighborhood patterns helps buyers find opportunity and helps sellers price with confidence.

 • Consistent competition for well-located homes